cvat-ai/cvat/site/content/en/docs/manual/advanced/annotation-with-skeletons/manual-skeletons.md

 ## Skeleton task

-To start annotating using skeletons, you need to setup a **Skeleton** task in **Configurator**:
+To start annotating using skeletons, you need to set up a **Skeleton** task in **Configurator**:

 To open **Configurator**, when [creating a task](/docs/manual/basics/create_an_annotation_task/),